monya217/AMEXLearn/README.md

     ```
 2. Open your browser and navigate to `http://localhost:3000` to view the application.

-## 🤝 Contributing
-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.